1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

 ## Silicone Sock
 The silicone sock isolates the heater block.
-Therefore it should stay in place and shouldn't come aoff, as it cause the "thermal runaway" error.
+Therefore it should stay in place and shouldn't come off, as it may cause the "thermal runaway" error.
-The sock which comes with the printhead isn't the best one to use (in my opinion), as it comes off pretty easily.
+The sock which comes with the printhead isn't the best one to use (in my opinion) as it seems to come off pretty easily.
 There are compatible socks at the aftermarket which I personally use and which I can highly recommend.
 They have a bigger lip which slips over the heater block and covers a bigger area of the top than the one which comes with the printer.
 Therefore they stay in place much better when they heat up and become more flexible.
 The following pictures show the compatible one from the aftermarket on the left side and the stock sock on the right side.

 ![Silicone socks top view](../assets/images/silisocks_top_web.jpg)

-Additionaly, they also cover the base of the nozzle - something that the stock ones don't do at all.
+Additionaly, they also cover and therefore isolate the base of the nozzle - something that the stock ones don't do at all.

 ![Silicone socks bottom view](../assets/images/silisocks_bottom_web.jpg)

 ---

 ## Thermistor & Cartridge Heater
 The *thermistor* which is used is a capsuled NTC 100k (probably "3950").
-The diameter is 3mm, the length should be minimum 6mm as that is the depth of the hole in the heater block.
+The diameter is 3mm, the length should be minimum 6mm as that is the depth of the hole in the heater block and the length of the wire is about 150cm.
 You should be able to use a compatible item from the aftermarket which fits a V5/V6 heater block, e.g. an ATC Semitec 104GT-2.
-The following picture shows the thermistor from the aftermarket I used and the specific plug, the wire is about 150cm long.
+The following picture shows the thermistor from the aftermarket I used and the specific plug which is necessary to fit in the belonging socket at the mainboard.

 ![Thermistor and plug](../assets/images/head_plug-therm_web.jpg)

 The *cartidge heater* which is used is a 24V 40W element.
-The diameter is 6mm, the length of the original part is about 18mm.
-However, a cartridge heater from the aftermarket with a length of about 21mm is just fine, it just sticks out at both sides of ther heater block at the end which shouldn't be a problem.
+The diameter is 6mm, the length of the original part is about 18mm, the length of the wire is about 150cm.
+However, a cartridge heater from the aftermarket with a length of about 21mm is just fine, it just sticks out at both sides of the heater block at the end which shouldn't be a problem.
 It seems that it's is a typical dimension for V5/V6 heater blocks.
 The following picture shows the original part on the left side and a compatbile part from the aftermarket I used at the right side.

 ![Cartridge heaters](../assets/images/head_cart-heater_web.jpg)

-The wire is about 150cm with the specific plug at the end shown at the following picture.
+The following picture shows the specific plug which is necessary to fit into the socket at the maiboard.

 ![Specific plug of the cartridge heater](../assets/images/head_cart-plug_web.jpg)